craftercms/docs/source/.new-ia/by-role/system-admin/security/configure-ldap.rst

 =============================

-To configure LDAP authentication, in your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and uncomment the following lines to the :ref:`studio-config-override.yaml <studio-configuration-files>` file.
+To configure LDAP authentication, in your Authoring installation, go to ``CRAFTER_HOME/bin/apache-tomcat/shared/classes/crafter/studio/extension`` and uncomment the following lines to the :ref:`studio-config-override.yaml <newIa-studio-configuration-files>` file.

 .. note:: The values for the parameters listed below are just examples.
 Remember to make any appropriate configuration changes according to your directory service in use.